-Verdict postponed in Myanmar's case against Reuters journalists
+Verdict postponed in Reuters journalists case as pressure mounts on Myanmar

-YANGON (Reuters) - The verdict in Myanmar’s prosecution of two Reuters reporters accused of breaching the country’s Official Secrets Act was postponed on Monday until Sept.
+YANGON (Reuters) - The verdict in Myanmar’s prosecution of two Reuters reporters accused of breaching the Official Secrets Act was postponed on Monday until Sept.
 3 because the judge overseeing the case is sick, a court official said.

 Scores of reporters and diplomats had gathered at the Yangon court to hear the verdict on journalists Wa Lone, 32, and Kyaw Soe Oo, 28, the culmination of eight months of hearings in a landmark case that has come to be seen as a test of progress towards democracy in the Southeast Asian country.

+Later on Monday a U.N mandated fact-finding mission will release a report on the crackdown, which triggered the exodus of more than 700,000 stateless Muslim Rohingya, according to U.N. agencies.
+Most are now living in refugee camps in neighboring Bangladesh.

+On Tuesday, the United Nations Security Council will hold a briefing on Myanmar in New York.

-But the proceedings lasted just a few minutes, long enough for a judge standing in for Judge Ye Lwin, who has overseen the case, to announce that a ruling would be made next week.
+Monday’s court proceedings lasted just a few minutes, long enough for a judge standing in for Judge Ye Lwin, who has overseen the case against the Reuters journalists, to announce that a ruling would be made next week.

 “The judge is in poor health, so I am here to announce that the verdict is postponed to the third,” said Judge Khin Maung Maung.